 Plaid suits just have this way of looking so professional and have been worn by women for years, understandably.
 They are a nice way to avoid those boring old gray and brown suits.

-The loft edit (above) styled her plaid skirt with a matching blazer to form a great suit.
 Remember, just because you’re wearing a suit does not mean you have to wear closed-toe pumps.
 Sneakers, boots, and strappy heels could also look great with the look.

 So take out your plaid skirts and shop your own closet for the above tops.
 You’ll enjoy the versatility.